kyleerhabor/treehouse/README.md

 If you already have one, run `clojure -X:server:discord :token '"..."' :refresh '"..."'` instead where token associates the access token and refresh associates the refresh token.

+### GitHub

+GitHub requires a personal access token to communicate with the API.
+[Create a token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) with the `read:user` scope and save it for configuration.
+At the time of writing this, fine-grained personal access tokens are not supported for the server's operations, so ignore the suggestion to create one.

 ### Build

 To compile the project, run `clojure -T:build uberjar`.
 This will compile ClojureScript to `resources/public/assets/main/js/compiled/main.js` and produce an uberjar (a JAR with dependencies) in `target/treehouse-...-standalone.jar`, where `...` is the